Home

 About the Center

-The Eugene J. McCarthy Center for Public Policy and Civic Engagement, created in honor of the late Senator and St. John's graduate, fosters dialogue and involvement regarding politics, values, and public policy.
-The McCarthy Center facilitates opportunities for creative and integrated learning through programming and experiential learning on and off-campus.
+The Eugene J. McCarthy Center for Public Policy and Civic Engagement, established in honor of the late Senator and Saint John’s graduate Eugene McCarthy, promotes dialogue and engagement on politics, values, and public policy.
+The McCarthy Center facilitates creative and integrated learning opportunities through programming and experiential learning on and off-campus.

-In this day and age of "Crossfire" political reasoning and us/them political rhetoric, many young people are unfortunately steering away from political engagement.
-As a result, the faculty and core group of students from the Center work diligently to create venues for constructive, responsible and interesting civic debate and engagement in community affairs.
-Through events, conferences, lectures and social gatherings, the McCarthy Center gives students unique learning experiences
+The faculty and core group of students from the Center work diligently to create venues for constructive, responsible and interesting civic debate and engagement in community affairs.

 Director Dr. Matt Lindstrom